tock/tock/doc/mutable_references.md

 One solution for this could be giving whoever comes first exclusive access to the UART, and blocking the second process.
 A drawback to this would be starving out the other process entirely, making it not function properly.
 We solve this issue of needing more space to save state for drivers with the `allow()` system call.
 This way when the process needs more

-3) Mutable references in Tock.
-Since borrows are so critical in Rust, and they raise issues in event-driven code without a heap, we need to explain how Tock structures its code (memory containers).